How-to Poetry

 When you update the version of certain dependencies, you can update you poetry

-To add new dependencies without modifying the pyproject.toml
+To add new dependencies without modifying the pyproject.toml, you can do

 Once you’re all set up, you can run some commands inside your virtual